-The ARISE (Academics, Relationships, Independence, Self-Advocacy, Emotional Health) Hub provides specialized support for students experiencing stressors from academic and campus life.
-The ARISE Hub was designed to support individuals with autism spectrum disorder (ASD) and has expanded to support students with mental health needs, anxiety, and stress.
-The hub has proven beneficial to students from all NOCE programs.
-The ARISE hub is a sensory-friendly space where students can decompress, seek guidance, and socialize with peers.
-The hub offers individual and group counseling, and small group instruction.
+The ARISE (Academics, Relationships, Independence, Self-Advocacy, Emotional Health) Lab provides specialized support for students experiencing stressors from academic and campus life.
+The ARISE Lab was designed to support individuals with Autism Spectrum Disorder (ASD) and has expanded to support students with mental health needs, anxiety, and stress.
+The lab has proven beneficial to students from all NOCE programs.
+The ARISE Lab is a sensory-friendly space where students can decompress, seek guidance, and socialize with peers.
+The lab offers individual and group counseling, and small group instruction.
 Staff provide services and resources that support the educational, vocational and personal goals of students.
+More info at noce.edu/arise.